kelvinkoon/babiri_v1/README.md

 # babiri.net

-[babiri.net](https://www.babiri.net/#/) is a Pokémon stats aggregation and visualization website for competitive VGC and OU players.
+babiri.net is a Pokémon stats aggregation and visualization website for competitive VGC and OU players.

 The website has had over 60,000 users since launch.
 It has also been featured on [Pokésports Podcast](https://www.youtube.com/watch?v=ZYbqsDLq994).

 !["VGC Teams Page"](./img/vgc_teams.JPG)

+## Demo

+The live demo can be found [here](https://www.babiri.net/#/).

 ## About